Best Protein Powders for Pregnancy

 – Non-Gmo + Certified Organic?
 Yes.

 You need protein to maintain the structure, function, and regulation of your body’s tissues and organs.
-So it’s no wonder why pregnant women want to make sure that they are getting in enough of this nutrient when they are eating for two.
+So it’s no wonder why pregnant women want to increase their protein intake when they are eating for two.
 Growing a tiny human and supporting the growth of mom’s maternal tissues (like the placenta) puts more protein demands on her body.

-At the same time, we’ve also heard about how certain protein powders can contain toxic contaminants, which is concerning to women and new mothers, alike.
+At the same time, we’ve also heard about how certain protein powders can contain toxic contaminants,like heavy metals, which is concerning to women and new mothers, alike.
+This makes readin the ingredient list, as well as making sure your protein brand does third party testing.

 Let’s review the science behind whether you can continue to drink protein shakes during pregnancy and what factors are behind some of the best protein powders for pregnancy.